-To perform the procedures in this topic, you must have backed up your deployment by following the procedure in Backing Up Deployments with BBR.
+To perform the procedures in this topic, you must have backed up your deployment by following the procedure in Backing up deployments with BBR.

-Caution: Restoring a deployment with BBR is a destructive operation.
+Restoring a deployment with BBR is a destructive operation.
 If the restore fails, the new environment could be left in an unusable state and require re-provisioning.
-Only perform the procedures in this topic for the purpose of disaster recovery, such as re-creating a deployment after a storage-area network (SAN) corruption.
+Only perform the procedures in this topic for the purpose of disaster recovery, such as recreating a deployment after a storage-area network (SAN) corruption.

-Caution: When validating your backup, the VMs and disks from the backed-up BOSH Director should not be visible to the new BOSH Director.
+When validating your backup, the VMs and disks from the backed-up BOSH Director must not be visible to the new BOSH Director.
 As a result, VMware recommends that you deploy the new BOSH Director to a different IaaS network and account than the VMs and disks of the backed-up BOSH Director.

 This section describes the restrictions for a backup artifact to be restorable to another environment.
 This section is for guidance only, and VMware recommends that you validate your backups by using the backup artifacts in a restore.